This continues the 2016 predictions series. Here are some individual stock and sector takes.

 On the flipside, everyone has seemingly decided that malls and brick and mortar stores are dead.
-This simply won’t be the case; people like shopping.
+This simply won’t be the case; people like shopping at Dollar General.
 The media is overblowing an albeit strong trend toward online shopping.

 We’re not a nation of shut-ins, waiting for the bell to ring from the UPS guy.
 We like going out, meeting other people, shopping, and touching smelling and seeing sights.
 Some stores, like electronics, are in grave danger, but the broader industry is down enough.

 Companies like Wal-Mart, along with much of retail, will find a more receptive market in 2016.
 Other names to watch include Macy’s, Nordstrom’s, and perhaps even Aeropostale.
 As for Amazon, 2016 may be up again, but it certainly won’t double.